 Funding can be requested at any level up to £5,000 but the cost per person should be proportionate to the anticipated impact on that person.
 Lower priority is given to high impact activities for a very small number of individuals.

 Through our education grants, we do not offer:

 - support for individuals, for example scholarships, bursaries, or funding for summer placements, summer schools or international events.
 Our undergraduate scholarship scheme has now closed.
 Limited internship funding is available to our alumni and advertised to them directly if they are eligible.

 - support for projects similar to our other main funding schemes such as long term science partnership activities, primary science lab facilities and trips to CERN.
 This funding is only available within our School Partnerships programme.

 - support for the buy out of teacher time to run a project.
-This funding is only available through our programme of Teacher Support.
+This funding is only available through our Teacher Network.